travigd/documentation/introduction/internal-architectural-overview.md

 This results in no seeks being necessary for writes.
 While less of a problem with SSDs this can drastically help with performance of spindle drives.
 It also allows for the possibility that data for the Event Store (both indexes and the transaction file) could be stored on write once media.

 Entire TFChunks are cached.
 This is done by loading the entire chunk into unmanaged memory.
 Most of the memory usage by the Event Store is unmanaged.
 It is rare to see it use more than a few hundred megabytes in managed heaps.
-Even in these scenarios most of the memory is in the large object heap (LOH) and point to native types such as <code>byte[]</code> to put a minimum load possible on the garbage collector.
+Even in these scenarios most of the memory is in the large object heap (LOH) and point to native types such as `byte[]` to put a minimum load possible on the garbage collector.

-##Scavenging
+## Scavenging

-The chunks in the Transaction File are periodically scavenged to remove deleted or old data depending on stream rules such as <code>$maxCount</code> in stream metadata and can be compacted (wouldn't it be awful to have 5000 160kb files?).
+The chunks in the Transaction File are periodically scavenged to remove deleted or old data depending on stream rules such as `$maxCount` in stream metadata and can be compacted (wouldn't it be awful to have 5000 160kb files?).

 This process generates new chunks, and switches them out atomically deleting them once they are no longer in use by readers.
 This gives the benefit that once completed, TFChunks are immutable.
 This includes the current chunk - since it is only written to sequentially, it will never seek back to overwrite something.